 Most of the time, it’s only water and myoglobin (a protein) that trickles out when you start cooking or grilling the meat.

-And there are several ways you can lessen it or stop it altogether.
-Keeping your patties at room temperature, evenly cooking both sides, and making thinner patties are a few ways you can prevent this ‘bleeding.’
+There are several ways you can lessen it or stop it altogether.
+Resting your patties at room temperature prior to cooking, evenly cooking both sides, and making thinner patties are a few ways you can prevent this ‘bleeding.’

 However, understanding why this happens is a good place to start.
 Then, we can discuss tips on how to stop a burger ‘bleeding’ while cooking.